jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___

 Version 0.10.0: now support DHQ3 for AHEI, MED, HEI2015 and DASH.
-Bugs fixed since version 0.9.0.
+DII is avaiable as a generic function.
+DII with and without alcohol overall and components score are available.

 The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently.